femisystems/hylia/src/posts/a-post-with-code-samples.md

 As much as this lock down has it positive sides it also has its negative side on people, especially for those struggling mentally and financially.
 I have personally been taking this period to reach out to old folks, and this has helped a lot, especially during your free times in the day.
 That call you want to make, can help somebody smile, and help them know that you care.
 More so, it  can further helps to strengthen or build that bond you you with loved ones, family and friends.
 So make that call, now!

-### **UPDATE YOUR LINKEDN PROFILE**
+### **UPDATE YOUR LINKEDlN PROFILE**

-For professional folks, Linkedn is a great place to help us network and build professional connection with potential client and employees, and it has always been about our normal life before the lock down.
+For professional folks, Linkedln is a great place to help us network and build professional connection with potential client and employees, and it has always been about our normal life before the lock down.
 This period is a perfect opportunity to  build your professional profile,  and post interesting stuff on your profile. it further helps you in attracting people which could be a great boost to your career.

 ![](/images/kari-shea-qa1wvrlwcio-unsplash.jpg "kari-shea-unsplash")